Petful

 1. Hip or Elbow Dysplasia

-Hip dysplasia is a genetic disease.
+Hip dysplasiais a genetic disease.
 While the actual leg length may not be affected, the gait of the dog is changed because it is difficult for him or her to climb stairs or perform much physical activity.

 Hip dysplasia affects the bones of the hips and hindquarters and has varying degrees of severity.
 Some German Shepherds have it but are not much affected by it, while others lose enough function in their “tail end” that they need to have a wheelchair.

 Some warning signs of hip dysplasia include unwillingness to jump or stand on hind legs, not wanting to use stairs or steps, difficulty standing up or even seeming lame.
-This disease can present as early as 2 years old — so if you feel that something is not right, see your vet.
+This disease can present as early as 2 years old -- so if you feel that something is not right, see your vet.
+Elbow dysplasiacan be another contributing factor.
+Elbow dysplasia is a complex condition caused by abnormal bone growth of the elbow.

 2. Myasthenia Gravis